Save up to 25%… Shop Our Birthday Sale Now!

 25. Will the Caterpillar Fungus Always Be Expensive?

-Many Cordyceps-harvesting countries have placed measures to try and curb the excessive exploitation of Cordyceps sinensis.
+Many cordyceps-harvesting countries have taken measures to try to curb the excessive exploitation of Cordyceps sinensis.

 For instance, China is a major producer of Cordyceps militaris mushrooms, which can be cultivated without the use of insects.
 This is an amazing affordable alternative to the caterpillar fungus.